Kelly Krauskopf: Indiana Fever

 Krauskopf joined Pacers Sports & Entertainment in 1999.
 She served as president and general manager of the Indiana Fever from 2000 to 2017; she was promoted to president in 2012.
 She led the Fever to eight consecutive playoff appearances and 13 appearances in total.
 During her tenure the team won three conference titles and a WNBA championship in 2012.

+Pacers Gaming

-In 2017, she left the Fever to oversee the Pacer's eSports team in NBA 2K League.
+In 2017, she left the Fever to oversee the Pacer's eSports team, Pacers Gaming, in NBA 2K League.